 Cranberry (59%) vs Peppermint

 It’s a given that I’ll always work with Pisco from Peru.
-We don’t get a ton of Chilean expressions here, and I am biased to a phenomenal brand in Pisco, Peru.
+We don’t get a ton of Chilean expressions here, and I am biased to some phenomenal people from Pisco, Peru.
 Now I know I could’ve made this simple and combined Pisco, Chai and Cranberry juice together as is, but I wanted a bit more layers.
 I wanted that touch of complexity, and that’s when the amaro came in.

-A dash of Amaro can go a LONG way, and I decided to use the Montenegro for this mix because…well that’s all I had.
+A dash of Amaro can go a LONG way in this cocktail.
+I decided to use the Amaro Montenegro because that’s all I had.
 Between that and the Amara, I didn’t want to introduce another flavour to get convoluted with what was already happening with the cocktail.
 Plus with the Amara having Blood Orange and I having used that flavour a lot lately, I decided against it.
 Now I had thought about using a Dash of Irish Whiskey instead.
-Since I’m using it elsewhere I decided against it, but if you recreate this and you don’t have amaro in the house, give it a swap and let me know your thoughts!
+Again, I’ve been using a lot of that too, so I decided to use Amaro instead!
+It’s all about experimenting with what’s in your bar.
+Don’t be shy to test out of some the variations I mentioned above.

 Tea Syrups are so easy to create at home!
 Equal parts sugar and water come together and allow the chai to steep through and you’ve got yourself a unique syrup to use in so many ways.
 To create this at home, I simply combined 1 cup granulated sugar with 1 cup boiled water.
 Give this a stir while it’s still pipping hot and add your chai tea bag.
 Let this sit for 20 minutes until it reaches room temperature and you can use in your cocktail!